NVIDIA/DALI/docs/supported_ops.rst

         A bitwise operation can be applied to two boolean inputs.
 Those operations can be used to emulate element-wise logical operations on Tensors.

-    :rtype: Tensor of type calculated based on type promotion rules.
+    :rtype: TensorList of type calculated based on type promotion rules.